Esri/navigator-integration/README.md

 `startname`: Specifies the name of the start (optional).

-The `start` parameter includes either latitude and longitude coordinates, or a query formatted address.
+The `start` parameter includes either a set of latitude and longitude coordinates, or a query formatted address.

 The following example URL displays directions between Portland International Jetport and Hadlock Field: